-We were few meters past Barangay Dawis proper when the conductor gazed at me and asked in the local language; “You’re alighting at Niludhan, right?” – reaffirming that I am not going farther than what I paid for.
+We were few meters past Barangay Dawis proper when the conductor gazed at me, and then asked in the local language; “You’re alighting at Niludhan, right?” – reaffirming that I am not going farther than what I paid for.
 I shelled out ₱68 as fare from Bayawan City terminal to Sitio Niludhan in Barangay Dawis.

 After few minutes, the conductor struck the metal railings, signalling the driver to pull over.
 Then, for the second time around, he looked at me telling that its high time for me to vacate my seat and disembark.
 I didn’t see it as a rude gesture, though.